 must be vacated within one month of the termination of the tenancy

 agreement.
 Normally one month prior to departure.

-- The landlord is responsible for the maintenance of the property but not for the damage caused by the tenant.
+- The property owners is responsible for the maintenance of the property but not for the damage caused by the tenant.

-- The landlord can terminate the tenancy agreement only in writing and an acceptable reason must be given for it.
+- The property owners can terminate the tenancy agreement only in writing and an acceptable reason must be given for it.

-- The landlord can evict the tenant if the tenant has not paid the
+- The property owners can evict the tenant if the tenant has not paid the

 rent for the property or is continuously acting in a socially